 The video was published on YouTube on April 28, 2018, and sent to Elan.
 Elan interviewed Smith and me and wrote the story quickly so we could publish it on PantherTimes.com on May 2, 2018.
 It was not until May 8, 2018, that Cook shared the article on his Facebook, which then made the video go viral.
 Before that day, the video had 54 views on YouTube.
 That would be ten days after the incident occurred.
 CNN did not report on the story until May 22, 2018

 As someone who lived with Smith at the time, I can assure you there was never a day he walked out of the house to grand applause being called a hero.
 That’s something you would only see in a movie.
-Did the editors at The Mercury News really read that quote and think, “yea, sounds legit”?
+Did the editors at The Mercury News read that quote and think, “Yeah, sounds legit”?
 Back then, we only talked to a few neighbors; most of them in our apartment building moved away after the Ghost Ship fire since one of them died in the fire, and it haunted the roommates to stay there.

 When I helped him five years ago set up interviews, I did all the work of talking to journalists and setting up the schedule, so all he had to do was be ready.
 I wanted him to tell the story and represent a Black man who had been harassed and wrongfully accused by police at gunpoint before this incident happened.
 My ex-husbands’ trauma is valid.
 It’s real.
 But it doesn’t make him a hero.
 It’s how he handles that trauma that would make him a hero.
 So far, I’ve seen him make the story about himself while claiming he’s selfless—very typical narcissistic behavior on his part.